featured image

 else:

-# SUBSEQUENT ENCOUNTER — acronym was already defined
+# Subsequent encounter — already defined

 if re.search(full_form_pattern, para.text):

-# Full definition IS in this paragraph → redundant
+# Full definition appears again — redundant

 findings.append(f"(Teal) ...")

-para, para.text.find(full_form),
+self.highlight_text(para, para.text.find(full_form),

-len(full_form), WD_COLOR_INDEX.TEAL
+len(full_form), WD_COLOR_INDEX.TEAL)

 acronym_usage[acronym] = 'used'